tamzidmd/Spotify_Streamer/README.md

 ![](https://raw.githubusercontent.com/tamzidmd/Spotify_Streamer/master/app/src/main/res/mipmap-xxhdpi/ic_launcher.png)
 ## Spotify Streamer
-Spotify Streaming application for Android Nanodegree Project Portfolio
+Spotify Streaming application for my Udacity Android Nanodegree Project Portfolio

 This application allows the user to search for an artist from the main screen.
 The selected artist's top 10 most popular tracks are displayed, and when selected, the song snippet will play.